Millennium Group Corporation (Asia) Public Company Limited and its group of companies are committed to operating a sustainable business

 Waste Management Measures

-- Segregate waste and recyclable materials at the source and promote the reuse of materials, such as packaging recycling.
+• Segregate waste and recyclable materials at source and promote appropriate reuse and recycling of packaging materials.

 Performance